opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/index.md

 For these benchmarks, we used the following cluster, shard, and test configuration:

-* Node types: Three nodes---one data, one ingest, and one cluster manager node
+* Nodes: Three nodes, each using the data, ingest, and cluster manager roles
 * Node instance: Amazon EC2 r6g.xlarge
 * OpenSearch Benchmark host: Single Amazon EC2 m5.2xlarge instance
 * Shard configuration: Three shards with one replica